 One of the challenges of being a pet parent to a loving feline is the need to frequently answer one important question: “Where is my cat?”
 If you have an indoor cat and access to windows and doors is pretty limited, you don’t need to stress too much over the cat’s sudden disappearance.
 Especially if they are of a temperamental nature, they’ll come out when they’re hungry, thirsty, or bored with playing the hiding game.

 On the other hand, if you have a cat that’s an indoor/outdoor cat, or is permitted to spend most of their time outdoors, you may have cause for concern if 48 hours go by without a cat sighting.
-While some people solve this with the use of a GPS tracking device, as cats rarely go outside the radius the device is designed to cover, a clever feline can quickly figure out how to discard or disable it if it bothers them.
+While some people solve this with the use of a GPS tracking device like this one from Whistle as cats rarely go outside the radius the device is designed to cover, a clever feline can quickly figure out how to discard or disable it if it bothers them.
 If your cat is missing, there are a few common scenarios to check out.

 The most common scenario, while many poke fun at it, is the old standby of the cat getting trapped in a tree, on a rooftop, or somewhere else they do not feel safe escaping on their own, and are in need of help.
 This is dangerous, especially in the summer months, because your cat needs water and food.
 If stranded waiting for help for too long, it can become a life-threatening emergency.
 So, begin by looking for your cat on top of and under things, where they may be unable or afraid to escape.